Akshzz-16/music_visualizer/README.md

 - Rounded bars with animated glow
 - Color cycling synced to audio
 - Tray icon with show/hide and quit options
-- Displays currently playing media app
 - Lightweight and always-on-top

 ## 👤 How to Install

-- An Installer will be provided
+- An Installer is provided above

 ## 🚀 How to Run (Developer Mode)